arkiruthis/snowscape/README.md

 David Ruck for his superb [TimerMod](https://armclub.org.uk/free/) utility which is available from his site which made profiling many of the routines far easier.

 The amazing [Bitshifters](https://bitshifters.github.io/index.html) team for always being generous with their knowledge and pushing the Archimedes and BBC Micro to it's limits with their amazing demos!

+Tom Sneddon for helping me fix the CORS issue which means we can link to Archimedes Live! direct from here.
+Also check out `b2`, his amazing [BBC Micro Emulator](https://github.com/tom-seddon/b2)!